Access, equity & fairness policy

 • All communications and interactions will be free of bias, prejudice and discriminatory language

-• All stakeholders including children will be encouraged to participate in the development and improvement of services.
+• All stakeholders including children (persons under 18 years of age) will be encouraged to participate in the development and improvement of services.

 Definition